 Based on what the Bowen provides to the Chaffee County community as well as the urgent need to fund the gate project, McConaghy applied for a Chaffee Common Ground Grant in June 2021.

 Funded through a 0.25% sales tax that local voters approved in 2018, the grants support local agricultural lands and rural landscapes.
-The program is administered through the Common Ground Citizens Advisory Committee.
-The grant program also supports efforts toward wildfire prevention and healthy forest initiatives, as well as mitigating the impacts of growth in outdoor recreation.
+The program is administered through the Citizens Advisory Committee and also supports efforts toward wildfire prevention, healthy forest initiatives, and mitigating the impacts of growth in outdoor recreation.

 “We were beyond grateful when we were told we were among the recipients,” McConaghy said.
 “And it’s something that will not only help the Bowen Ditch well into the future, but it will help ensure that an incredible piece of Chaffee County stays green.”